nus-cs3281/2024/students/ckcherry23/knowledge.md

 Guiding contributors through a project was definitely a new challenge as a mentor.
 Each mentee had different working styles and areas of expertise, so I had to adapt my guidance to suit their needs.

-At the beginning, my focus was on recommending issues that were suitable for the mentees' skill levels and expertise.
+In the beginning, my focus was on recommending issues that were suitable for the mentees' skill levels and expertise.
 Then, it was about communicating project needs and expectations clearly.

 The biggest challenge was pushing the mentees to partake in more managerial responsibilities within the project.
 I had to learn how to provide clear instructions and set expectations for the mentees to take on more substantial roles without micromanaging them.